Production type: Natural gas

 A major forward looking transformation

 The teams involved in the project began by decommissioning the old, obsolete facilities.
 This removal stage was completed during the summer of 2020 and required two of the world’s largest construction and crane vessels.
 In total, 50,000 metric tons of material were removed, which is the equivalent to seven Eiffel Towers.
+All old structures were sent onshore with a target to recycle and reuse more than 95% - the first and largest ever decommissioning in Danish history creating important knowledge and standards for the whole industry.

-When the works are completed, Tyra will be a superb facility, equipped with new technologies and methodologies such as:
+When the works are completed, Tyra II will be a superb facility, equipped with new technologies and methodologies such as:

 - sensors that constantly collect data about the status of the infrastructure and equipment at more than 100,000 key points on the platform;